thebes2/Typeracer-Data-Collector/README.md

 1. Install node.
 Check that it is installed by running `node --version` in a terminal.
 2. Install npm.
 Check that it is installed by running `npm --version`.
-3. Pull the repository by either downloading and extracting the zip or executing `git clone https://github.com/thebes2/Typeracer-Data-Collector.git`
+3. Pull the repository by either downloading and extracting the zip or executing `git clone https://github.com/thebes2/Typeracer-Data-Collector.git` in the terminal.
 4. Run `npm install` in the root of the repository.

 ## Usage